zantuaw09/Python-1st-Project/preposal.md

 ## Do you have any questions of your own?

-What extent can we refer to the internet or other CS-relevant resources to get inspiration (not copy ideas) for project concepts?
+What extent can we refer to the internet or other CS-relevant resources to get inspiration (not copy ideas) for concepts and further refinements throughout our project?